AGENTS

 Since being [featured on HackerNews](https://hnrankings.info/40210627/), we've made a lot of internal improvements to make the package smaller, faster, and more developer-friendly.

 To me, "very easy" means very low cognitive effort.
 It means something is familiar.
-Developers are familiar with copy/paste, and as a developer myself, it feels very easy if I can copy/paste code and have an instant response of what the code means without configuration.
-Even if the code is not understandable at first, a fast visual response is a clear indicator of how things are **expected** to work.
+Developers are familiar with copy/paste.
+As a developer myself, it feels very easy if I can copy/paste code and get an instant visual response of what it means, without configuration.
+Even if you don't understand the code at first, a fast visual response is a clear indicator of how things are **expected** to work.
 That's the expectation of Extension.js v2: something very easy to work with.

 **Version 2.0.0-alpha**